zeekus/textfiles/pschism_build_document_with_spack.md

 }
 ```

-*compile the code with the intel-mpi compiler from spack*
+- compile the MPI test code with the intel-mpi compiler from spack
 ```
  $(spack location -i intel-mpi@2019.10.317)/impi/2019.10.317/intel64/bin/mpicc /modeling/pschism/mpi_test.c -o /modeling/pschism/hello_out
 ```

-*setup a simple sbatch file to test mpi*
+- setup a simple sbatch file to test mpi
-*note we set the path for the module path in here*
+  Note, we set the path for the module path in here.
+This may need updating.

 ```
 #!/bin/bash